-June 2019, we are taking on a project that has never been done in our area before, building 3 homes in just 10 days, June 19-29!
-We’d love for you to be a part of it!
+June 2019, we took = on a project that had never been done in our area before, building 3 homes in just 10 days, June 19-29!
+We had a blast and thank everyone who was a part of it!

-This project will be more than the homes, it will be a great community event that will help highlight the ever-growing need for decent and affordable housing.
+This project is more than the homes, it was a great community event that helped highlight the ever-growing need for decent and affordable housing.
 We anticipate that this project will help us increase the number of homes we build and families we serve per year over year.
-The blitz will take place in the Highland Meadows development in West Fargo, near the Harley dealership.
+The blitz happened in the Highland Meadows development in West Fargo, near the Harley dealership.

 The Dakota Blitz 3:10 families

 “We heard about the American dream to have a house,” Massi says.
 “We have the same ambitions to have our own house and see our kids playing in a yard.
 To have flowers and a spot for a garden.”

 This summer they will be living the dream when their home, one of three built during the Dakota Blitz 3:10 – 3 houses in 10 days – will be built.